 When it works

-“There’s no question breastfeeding is a great thing for babies and for mums, when it works – and I really want to stress that ‘when it works,’” says Terri.
-“At PANDA, a conversation we commonly have with mums is that you’re still able to be fantastic mum, and not breastfeeding is possibly one of the many times in your baby’s life that you’re not going to be able to provide everything you’d really like to.
-But that doesn’t mean you’re failing.”
+“There’s no question breastfeeding is a great thing for babies and for mums, when it works – and I really want to stress that ‘when it works’,” says Terri.
+“At PANDA, a conversation we commonly have with mums is that not breastfeeding is possibly one of the many times in your baby’s life that you’re not going to be able to provide everything you’d really like to.
+But that doesn’t mean you’re failing.
+You’re still able to be a fantastic mum.”

 The importance of mental health